aws-amplify/docs/ios/api.md

 #### Considerations for SwiftUI

-When using `List` and `ForEach` for SwiftUI the stucture needs to conform to `Identifiable`.
-The code generated for Swift does not make the structure `Identifable` but as long as you have a unique id associated with the object then you can retroactivly mark a field as unique.
+When using `List` and `ForEach` for SwiftUI the structure needs to conform to `Identifiable`.
+The code generated for Swift does not make the structure `Identifable` but as long as you have a unique id associated with the object then you can retroactively mark a field as unique.
 Here is some example code for `ListTodosQuery()`

 ```swift
 ForEach(listTodosStore.listTodos.identified(by:\.id)){ todo in